mkamilgok/TextEditor/README.md

 	  File -> Import -> Select "File System" -> Next -> Browse and set
 	  root directory to folder contents of zip were extracted to -> Finish

-Feel free to use another IDE or manually compile and run your programs.
+Feel free to use another IDE or manually compile and run the app.

 ## Contributing